VictorTanJY/FoodCo/README.md

 **About The Project**

-Yum is a restaurant review website
+Yum is a restaurant review website.
+Users can search for restaurants based on the location or category such as casual and fast food restaurants and be able to leave a review afterwards.

 **Installation**